SuperOfficeDocs/superoffice-docs/docs/en/automation/crmscript/howto/interests/contact-interests.md

 ---
-uid: crmscript-interests-contact
+uid: crmscript-interest-contact
-title: Set interests
+title: Set/clear interest on contact
-description: How to update interests with CRMScript.
+description: How to update interests for a SuperOffice contact with CRMScript.
+keywords: CRMScript, contact, person, interest, GetInterests, GetPersonEntity, NSPersonAgent, NSPersonEntity, NSSelectableMDOListItem
 author: Eivind Fasting
 so.date: 04.15.2024
+so.version: 10
-keywords: CRMScript, contact, interest so.topic: howto
+so.topic: howto
 ---

-# How to set an interest on or off for a contact (CRMScript)
+# Set/clear interest on contact

 You can search for an [interest][1] and then set the interest to true or false.
 Here, we use a CRMScript.